bogdan-kulynych/libshe/README.md

 ## Status

-This is experimental software and should not be used in production.
+This is experimental software and **should not be used in mission-critical applications.**

 ### Roadmap